Kuiil7/Employee-Tracker/README.md

-# Employee Tracker

 A command line, content management system app that allows you to view and interact with information stored in a database.
 The app allows you to add, vew, and update departments, roles, employees ideal for employee tracking.

 To start:
     Fill in MySQL database credentials in connection.js